nikita-vozniuk/task-manager-client/README.md

 - Mark tasks as completed
 - Filter tasks by status (All, Active, Completed)

+## Ideas
+- Task Prioritization
+- Task Categories or Tags
+- Task Reminders and Notifications
+- Task Sharing and Collaboration
+- Task Analytics and Insights

 ## Installation
 1. Clone the repository:
     ```bash